Benzodiazepine Overdose: Symptoms, Dangers, & Treatment

 Factors that Influence Benzodiazepine Overdose

-Benzo overdoses are different for everyone, and the symptoms and severity of overdose can vary.
+Benzo overdoses are different for everyone, and the symptoms and severity of a benzodiazepine overdose can vary.
 Some factors that can influence benzo overdose symptoms include:5

 - The route of administration.